rmarkello/abagen/README.rst

 creativecommons.org/licenses/by/4.0/legalcode>`_; these data can also be found on `figshare <https://figshare.com/s/441295fe494375aa0c13>`_.

+Corrected MNI coordinates used to match AHBA tissues samples to MNI space located at `abagen/data/corrected_mni_coordinates.csv` are taken from the `alleninf package <https://github.com/chrisfilo/alleninf>`, provided under the 3-clause BSD license.

 All trademarks referenced herein are property of their respective holders.

 .. |sparkles| replace:: ✨